monsoonmaelstrom/book2/book2.md

 ----

 I wake early the next morning to find Hazel sleeping, pressed up against me.
-Seeing her asleep gives me a small jolt of panic, but she looks so much different right now than she did in the preceding days.
+Seeing her asleep gives me a small jolt of panic, but she looks so different right now than she did in the preceding days.
 Now, she actually looks like she’s sleeping, not like she’s dying, and it’s a welcome change.

 She’s using my shoulder as a pillow, with an arm and a leg flung across me.
 I don’t get the chance to wake up like this often since she normally sleeps so little.
 She usually goes to bed after me and frequently wakes up before me, leaving me wondering if she’s actually slept at all, so it’s not often I get to enjoy this.